4 to 5dried red chilies(l use less spicy variety, adjust to taste)

 Preparation

-How to make adai
+How to cook Adai

 While the pan heats, add chopped onions, salt, hing, coriander leaves to the batter.
 Mix everything well.
 Taste test and adjust salt.

-When it gets cooked on one side, the edges loosen from the pan slightly.
+Add ½ tsp oil or ghee across the edges.
+Cook on a medium heat until the edges loosen from the pan.
 Turn it and cook on the other side as well.
 Make sure it is cooked on both the sides until crisp.

-To make the next adai be sure to heat the pan well.
+To make the next one, be sure to heat the pan well.
 It should be hot but not smoking hot.

 Serve adai dosa with coconut chutney or any other chutney.